22Neves/devsite-docs/guides/order/online-payments/notifications.en.md

 1. Access [Your integrations](/developers/panel/app) and select the application for which you want to enable notifications.
 If you haven't created an application yet, access the [Developer Dashboard documentation](/developers/en/docs/your-integrations/dashboard) and follow the instructions to do so.
 2. In the left menu, click on **Webhooks > Configure notifications** and configure the URLs that will be used to receive notifications.
 We recommend using different URLs for testing mode and production mode:
     * **Test mode URL:** provide a URL that allows testing the correct operation of notifications for this application during the testing or development phase.
-Testing these notifications should be done exclusively with the **test credentials of productive users**.
     * **Production mode URL:** provide a URL to receive notifications with your productive integration.
 These notifications should be configured with **productive credentials**.

 ![webhooks](/images/dashboard/webhooks-es.png)